Active Learning a Convex Body in Low Dimensions: An instance-optimal approximation in two dimensions

 \subsection{The algorithm}

 \seclab{improved:alg}

-The algorithm starts in the same way as the greedy algorithm of \secref{round}, until we obtain a non-empty inner approximation.
-The algorithm also maintains the convex hull of the unclassified points together with the inner approximation.
+The algorithm starts in the same way as the greedy algorithm of \secref{round}, which we restate for convenience.
+Recall that $\USet$ is the set of unclassified points (initially $\USet = \PS$).
+At all times, the algorithm maintains the inner approximation $\inapx \subseteq \body$.
+At the beginning, $\inapx$ is uninitialized.
+The algorithm computes the centerpoint $\query$ of $\USet$ and queries the oracle for the label of $\query$.
+While $\query$ is outside, we classify the appropriate set of points as outside (according to the separating hyperplane returned from the oracle), update $\USet$, and repeat.
+As soon as the computed centerpoint $\query$ lies in $\body$, we set $\inapx = \query$ and continue to the next stage.

-Next, the algorithm performs two directional climbs in the positive and negative directions of the $x$-axis.
-This uses $O( \log n)$ oracle queries and results in a computed segment $\pntD \pntD' \subseteq \body$, where $\pntD, \pntD'$ are vertices of the inner approximation $\inapx$, such that all unclassified points lie in the vertical strip induced by these two points.
+Next, the algorithm performs two directional climbs (\secref{dir:climb}) in the positive and negative directions of the $x$-axis.
+This uses $O( \log n)$ oracle queries by \lemref{dir:climb} and results in a computed segment $\pntD \pntD' \subseteq \body$, where $\pntD, \pntD'$ are vertices of the inner approximation $\inapx$, such that all unclassified points lie in the strip induced by the vertical line through $\pntD$ and the vertical line through $\pntD'$, see also \figref{v:pocket}.

 The algorithm now handles all points of $\USet$ lying above $\pntD \pntD'$ (the points below the line are handled in a similar fashion).
 Let $\inapx^+$ be the set of vertices of $\inapx$ in the top chain.
 Note that $\inapx^+$ consists of at most $O(\log n)$ vertices.
 For each vertex $v$ of $\inapx^+$, the algorithm performs line cleaning on the vertical line going through $v$.
 This results in $O(\log n)$ vertical pockets, where all vertical lines passing originally through $\inapx^+$ are now clean.